onox/orka/docs/numerics/tensors/creating-tensors.md

 Just like `Identity`, the function `Diagonal` accepts a second parameter that specifies on which diagonal the elements must be placed.

+## Triangular parts

+The upper triangular part of a matrix `A` with zeros in the lower triangular part can be created with the function `Upper_Triangular`.